-The most common types of content included in the intervention studies covered sector-specific skills/knowledge and work experience domains, with STEM-related topics being the most common topics.
+The most common types of content included in the intervention studies covered sector-specific skills/knowledge and work experience domains, with STEM-related topics being the most common topics (24 out of 45 studies).
 For example, Emembolu et al. (2019) reported an intervention in which children participated in computer games design activities and used computer software in creating their own game.
 The participants were supported to learn skills and knowledge specific to computer science and games design.
 After introducing participants to different STEM professionals, another intervention reported by Archer et al. (2014) encouraged the secondary school students to acquire information about STEM careers by conducting in-depth research into one particular area of interest, including researching on a STEM careers website and creating a presentation about a STEM career.

 As consistent with the findings of the study objectives and measurement categories, studies with intervention content domains and topics covering multiple occupations/sectors were found less frequently than sector-specific content.
 Ten studies reported use of multiple career/work experiences in the interventions and 12 studies provided information about multiple occupations.
 Lester (2000), for example, exposed participants to a broad range of career examples and options outside of the local domain, including exposure to role models and multiple workplace visits.
 Meta career knowledge or skills (e.g., career management skills or knowledge of job markets) were a part of 12 intervention studies.
 In one program this involved learning about the world of work, learning to make career plans and pathway decisions, and learning skills required to implement career decisions and manage study-to-work transitions (Lester, 2000).